Giuseppe Penuti

-Giuseppe Penuti (1810 – 1877) was an Italian painter of the Neoclassic period, active in Milan and known best for his portraits, although he also painted history, vedute, and genre subjects.
+Giuseppe Penuti (1810 –1877) was an Italian painter of the Neoclassic period, active in Milan and known best for his portraits, although he also painted history, vedute, and genre subjects.
+During his last decade, he also created some studies of animals.

 Biography

 He studied in his native city of Milan at the Brera Academy under Luigi Sabatelli.
+He presented his first works in 1833, in Milan, and exhibited until 1876.